ofunkey/python-challenge/README.md

 # Python data analysis:

-PyBank: analysis on monthly Profit/Loss data
+PyBank: Analysis on monthly Profit/Loss data

-PyPoll: analysis on election result
+PyPoll: Analysis on election result

 ## Background

-In this project, I create a Python script for analyzing the financial records of your company , PyBank and a Python script for analyzing the election result
+In this project, I created a Python script for analyzing the financial records of your company, PyBank and another Python script for analyzing the election result